Server data from the Official MCP Registry

 Dependency graph and blast-radius analysis for local TypeScript/JavaScript repos.

-CodeImpact MCP is a well-structured, security-conscious dependency analysis server with strong code quality and appropriate permission scoping.
-The server is read-only, performs no network requests, requires no authentication, and handles inputs safely.
-Minor findings related to broad error handling and input validation do not materially impact security given the server's local-first, analysis-only purpose.
+CodeImpact MCP is a well-structured, read-only dependency analysis tool with appropriate permissions and solid authentication design.
+The server is local-first with no network access, no credential handling risks, and clear input validation via Zod schemas.
+Minor code quality observations around error handling breadth do not materially impact security posture.
 Supply chain analysis found 3 known vulnerabilities in dependencies (0 critical, 3 high severity).
 Package verification found 1 issue.

 Security scores are indicators to help you make informed decisions, not guarantees.
 Always review permissions before connecting any MCP server.